 (j) “Hybrid audit” means a combination of multiple risk-limiting audit types a type of risk-limiting audit which involves, at a minimum, the following steps:

-(1) The elections official divides the ballots cast in the contests under audit into physically identifiable groups, such as the ballots cast in different precincts or vote centers or ballots processed by different voting equipment.
+(1) The elections official divides the ballot cards cast in the contests under audit into physically identifiable groups, labeled “batches”, such as the ballots cast in different precincts or vote centers or ballots processed by different voting equipment, or for example, card “one” separately batched from card “two of a multi-card ballot, taking care not to create linkages between voters and cards.

-(2) The elections official exports vote subtotals or cast vote records from the voting system for some of those groups of cast ballots and exports, at a minimum, aggregate results for the remaining groups of ballots.
+(2) The elections official exports cast vote records or if not available, vote subtotals from the voting system for all groups of cast ballot cards

+[Comment: If this export is what makes the evidence accessible for further analysis and storage as an election record, it should take place for all cast vote records or batches.
+Apparently “export” does not mean publish.
+Perhaps it would be wise to explain what it means.]

-(3) The elections official verifies that the number of ballots according to these subtotals does not exceed the number of ballots physically accounted for in the ballot manifest.
+(3) The elections official checks if the number of ballots according to these subtotals matches the number of ballots physically accounted for in the ballot manifest and provides an explanation if the number differs.

 (4) The elections official compares some or all of those batch-level tabulations or cast vote records to a tabulation or interpretation derived by hand-to-eye, human interpretation of voter markings from the corresponding ballots marked by the voter or the voter verified paper audit trail, as defined by Elections Code section 19271.

 (5) The elections official examines some or all of the ballots in the remaining groups and perform a hand-to-eye, human interpretation of voter markings from the corresponding ballots marked by the voter or the voter verified paper audit trail, as defined by Section 19271, but does not compare those interpretations to the voting system interpretations of or tabulations of the same ballots.

+[Comment: Somewhere the audit must include an aggregation of all vote counts for all audited contests and comparison to the unofficial election results under audit.
+I expected this to be the topic of #5, but apparently it claims not to compare to the voting system tabulations.
+The RLA Tool must not be relied upon exclusively to perform this aggregation and comparison.]

 (k) “Public notice” means the release of information to the public through one two or more of the following readily available communication channels: a website update, a social media post, an email list mailing, a press release, and a notice posted at an office open to the public.